 When cancer affects the front part of your tongue (the part you can see), healthcare providers call it oral cancer or oral tongue cancer.
 If you develop cancer on the back portion of your tongue (the part you can’t see), providers call it oropharyngeal cancer or base of tongue cancer.

-First, it’s important to note that signs of tongue cancer aren’t always apparent.
-What cancer looks like and whether you can “see” it depends on the location of the tumor and how far the disease has progressed.
+Signs of tongue cancer aren’t always apparent.
+What cancer looks like depends on the location of the tumor and how far the disease has progressed.

-The most common visual tongue cancer symptoms include:
+The most common symptoms you can see include:

 Advertisement

-Experts know that tongue cancer occurs when abnormal cells grow out of control.
-But they’re still learning why some people get tongue cancer and others don’t — and why these cells grow out of control in the first place.
-Many researchers believe that DNA mutations (changes) that affect your tongue can cause tongue cancer.
+This disease occurs when abnormal cells grow out of control.
+But experts are still learning why some people get tongue cancer and others don’t — and why these cells grow out of control in the first place.
+Many researchers believe that DNA changes (mutations) that affect your tongue can cause tongue cancer.

-Experts have identified several risk factors for tongue cancer.
+Experts have found several risk factors for tongue cancer.
 A risk factor is something that increases your chances of getting a certain condition.
-The two most significant risk factors include heavy smoking and high alcohol consumption (alcohol use disorder).
+The two biggest risk factors include heavy smoking and high alcohol consumption (alcohol use disorder).
 Your risk goes up drastically if both pertain to you.

 Other tongue cancer risk factors include: